hodyroff/scs-training/monitoring/monitoring.md

 ![Multicluster Monitoring](images/monitoring3.svg)

 - **Workload Cluster** - Contains data layer only.
-Uses Prometheus to scrape metrics and Thanos to store longterm metrics in an objectstore service
+Uses Prometheus to scrape metrics and Thanos to store long term metrics in an object-store service
 - **Observer cluster** - Contains both data and visual layer.
-Utilizes Thanos with Envoy proxy for short term queries multiple clusters, hosts and IAASs, including the observer cluster itself.
-Uses Grafana to display dNation dashboards, as well as any aditional dashboards.
-For Long term Querries it looks into the objectstore service
+Utilizes Thanos with Envoy proxy for short term queries multiple clusters, hosts and IaaSs, including the observer cluster itself.
+Uses Grafana to display dNation dashboards, as well as any additional dashboards.
+For Long term queries it looks into the object-store service

 ### IAAS Monitoring
 ![IaaS Monitoring](images/iaas.png){width=480}